 - I don’t have to stress too much about what to write about next.

 - As well as having more time to focus on other areas of my blog development and online business, I also have more time for myself, my family, and my friends.

-- I have more time to better connect and nurture my relationships with my blog readers.
+- I have more time to better connect and nurture the relationships that I have with my blog readers.

 - I have more time to accurately measure the results of my blog and content promotion efforts.

-Also, remember this, if you’re burning the candle at both ends, i.e. working full-time, have family commitments and trying to update your blog as often as you possibly can, or if you’re simply struggling to find good topics to write about, consider dropping your blogging frequency, you might just benefit if not stop yourself from burning out.
+If you’re burning the candle at both ends, i.e. working full-time, have family commitments and trying to update your blog as often as you can, or if you’re simply struggling to find good topics to write about, consider dropping your blogging frequency, you might just benefit if not stop yourself from crashing and burning out.